Quarter-Scale Miniatures And Even Tinier! – Let’s Get Teeny Tiny!

 Want to learn more about professional miniature painting?
 Check out this online tutorial!

-Now get to the point Lizzy: we want pictures and videos of those teeny tiny stuff, right?!
+To the point Lizzy: we want pictures and videos of those teeny tiny stuff!

 Oh yes, I know my audience haha, just show me those minis, will you Lizzy?!